Help us match you with local pros in your area

 Ductwork Cleaning | $379-$947 |

-In Louisiana, HVAC contractors are considered mechanical contractors and must be licensed by the Louisiana State Licensing Board for Contractors.
-To obtain a license, contractors must provide proof of liability and workers' compensation insurance.
-You should also check reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
-Choose a company with positive reviews and testimonials about good customer experiences.
+In Louisiana, HVAC contractors are considered mechanical contractors and are required to be licensed by the Louisiana State Licensing Board for Contractors.
+To obtain a license, contractors must provide proof of workers' compensation and liability insurance.
+Also look at a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
+Pick a company with positive feedback and good customer testimonials.

 Always make sure you understand the details of a planned project.
 For HVAC repairs, your provider should detail which parts require replacement and why.
 Confirm that your technician will clean and test the system after repairs are finished to ensure that it’s working properly.
 When getting a replacement, ask your contractor to explain the new HVAC system features, energy efficiency, estimated installation time, model, and brand.
 Before work begins, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.